MiDataInt/mdi-script-generator/static/usage/footer.md

 <https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif>

+Once installed, navigate to the SwitchyOmega options settings page.
+Click "New profile" and create a new profile with a helpful name such as "MDI Proxy Port 1080" or similar.
+Set up a proxy server with options:

+- Protocol = SOCKS5
+- Server = 127.0.0.1
+- Port = 1080 (or, whatever port you chose to use)

+Click "Apply changes" to save your new proxy configuration.

-You will enter a link like the following into your browser;
+You will then enter a link like the following into your browser;
-the exact address will be reported in the server log.
+the exact address with the proper node name will be reported in the server log.

 <http://NODE:3838>

-Finally, set the SwitchyOmega browser extension to use the proxy for NODE.
+It will fail to load on first attempt.
+To make it work, set the SwitchyOmega browser extension (find it in the upper right corner of Chrome) to use the proxy you created above.
-**TODO: expand these SwitchyOmega instructions.**

 ### Security concerns